tarikguney/usa-visa-appointment-checker/README.md

 This script automates the process of checking for available visa interview appointments.

-It logs into your account on https://ais.usvisa-info.com using your username and password, and then scans the appointment page for availability.
+It logs into your account on https://ais.usvisa-info.com using your username and password and then scans the appointment page for availability.

-You can run the script at regular intervals to receive timely alerts on new appointment slots.
+You can run the script regularly for timely alerts on new appointment slots.
+You can use `[crontab](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76)` in MacOS or [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) in Windows to run the script on a schedule.

-Optionally, you can configure it to send email notifications about appointment availability to you or someone else.
+Optionally, you can configure it to send you or someone else email notifications about appointment availability.

-Rest assured, the script runs locally on your computer, ensuring that your login details are not shared.
+Rest assured, the script runs locally on your computer, ensuring your login details are not shared.

 > [!IMPORTANT]
 > This code is designed for **Non-Immigrant Visa Applications** and has not been tested for Immigrant Visa applications.
 However, if you can read/write code, then it should be an easy problem to solve.
-If you give me a test account to write one, then I am happy to add that support as well.
+If you give me a test account to write one, I am also happy to add that support.

 ## How to run